Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Maximally flippable states in the 6×6 sector

 \section{Maximally flippable states in the \texorpdfstring{$6\times6$}{6×6} sector}

-The observation of broken ergodicity at low $\mu$ in the sector of the $6\times6$ state in Fig.~\ref{fig:SectorEnergies}(c) is related to the system's inability to exhibit $4\times 4$ order: While the $6\times6$ state has a large number of flippable clusters, numerical results indicate that other, more complicated, configurations exist in this sector with an even larger number.
+The observation of broken ergodicity at low $\mu$ in the sector of the $6\times6$ state in Fig.~3(c) of the main text is related to the system's inability to exhibit $4\times 4$ order: While the $6\times6$ state has a large number of flippable clusters, numerical results indicate that other, more complicated, configurations exist in this sector with an even larger number.
 These configurations, such as the one shown in \cref{fig:6x6_MF}(a), and configurations related by lattice symmetries, are separated by large energetic barriers for small $\mu$, leading to exceedingly large autocorrelation times.
-At larger values $\mu$, energetic barriers are lowered, while fluctuations between larger networks of spin configuration are favorable, allowing for ergodic quantum tunneling within the entire sector.
+At larger values of $\mu$, energetic barriers are lowered, while fluctuations between larger networks of spin configurations become favorable, allowing for ergodic quantum tunneling within the entire sector.
 In order to find this configuration, we initialized 3840 independent GFMC simulations at $\mu=0$ with a single walker and recorded each configuration encountered.
 To confirm that the correct solution was found, we repeated this procedure five times, finding equivalent configurations (up to lattice translations).
 The result is shown in \cref{fig:6x6_MF}(a), featuring a phase separation effect with a large domain with a $4\times4$ order.
-By computing $\mathcal{S}(\bm{q})$ for this configuration [\cref{fig:6x6_MF}(b)], we may explain the features at $\bm{q} = (\pi/L,\pi/L)$ and symmetry-related points in Fig.~\ref{fig:Condensate_mu_Sweep_xi}(a), as a result of the large size of the magnetic domains.
-On the other hand, this configuration still shows a strong peak at $\bm{q} = (\pi,\pi)$ which is however difficult to resolve in \cref{fig:Condensate_mu_Sweep_xi}(a) due to the considerable uncertainties resulting from the broken ergodicity.
+By computing $\mathcal{S}(\bm{q})$ for this configuration [\cref{fig:6x6_MF}(b)], we may explain the features at $\bm{q} = (\pi/L,\pi/L)$ and symmetry-related points in Fig.~6(a) of the main text, as a result of the large size of the magnetic domains.
+On the other hand, this configuration still shows a strong peak at $\bm{q} = (\pi,\pi)$ which is however difficult to resolve in Fig.~6(a) of the main text due to the considerable uncertainties resulting from the broken ergodicity.